 - Mutate the value

-- Send the value as message to its directly connected vertices
+- Send the value as a message to its directly connected vertices

 Repeat Superstep 1 until there are messages to pass and stop when there are no more messages to be passed.

-Table below shows sample employee data that we will be using for generating top down hierarchy.
-Here the manager for the employee is represented by mgr_id field which has emp_id values.
+The table below shows sample employee data that we will be used for generating a top-down hierarchy.
+Here the manager for the employee is represented by the mgr_id field which has emp_id values.

-We will add the following columns as part of processing
+We will add the following columns as part of the processing

 Level (Depth) | The level at which vertex stands in the hierarchy |